 The goal of this course is to significantly improve the student’s “insight” into the dynamic response of structures and ensure they can select and efficiently perform the appropriate analyses to optimize product performance.

-Designers and engineers who are moving into the area of dynamic analysis who need to use FEMAP and NX Nastran to perform those analysis to predict dynamic structural behavior under a wide variety of conditions.
+Designers and engineers who are moving into the area of dynamic analysis who need to use FEMAP and Simcenter Nastran to perform those analyses to predict dynamic structural behavior under a wide variety of conditions.

-Prerequisites: FEMAP 101 or similar work-related experience with FEMAP and NX NASTRAN but no other background knowledge is required.
+Prerequisites: FEMAP 101 or similar work-related experience with FEMAP and Simcenter NASTRAN but no other background knowledge is required.

 - Brief overview of theoretical solutions to simple dynamics problems